gopro/forgejs-samples/GETTING-STARTED.md

 {
     "plugins":
     {
+        "prefix": "./plugins/",
+        "engines":
-        "engines": [
+        [
             {
                 "uid": "com.pluginmaker.simplebutton",
                 "url": "SimpleButton/",
                 "manifest": "manifest.json"
-        }]
             }
+        ]
     }
+}
 ````

-+ `uid` - the uid of the plugin, the one specified in the manifest
++ `uid` - The uid of the plugin, the one specified in the manifest.
-+ `url` - where to find the plugin and its source
++ `url` - Where to find the plugin and its source.
-+ `manifest` - the manifest of the plugin, containing its description
++ `manifest` - The manifest of the plugin, containing its description.
-+ `prefix` - an optional prefix (actually not present), to override the global one (set above)
++ `prefix` - An optional prefix (actually not present), to override the global one (set above).

 Note that the `engines` property is an array, and so multiple plugins and their engines can be added.
 Only one engine by plugin can be added.